1. Learn

 Box-and-whisker plot

 Making a box plot for the petal lengths is unnecessary because the iris data set is not too large and the bee swarm plot works fine.
 However, it is always good to get some practice.
 Make a box plot of the iris petal lengths.
 You have a pandas DataFrame, df, which contains the petal length data, in your namespace.
-Inspect the data frame df in the IPython Shell using df.head() to make sure you know what the pertinent columns are.
+Inspect the data frame df using df.head() to make sure you know what the pertinent columns are.

 For your reference, the code used to produce the box plot in the video is provided below: